Coordinates Grid Games | Calendar Pieces | Free Printable

 *This post contains affiliate links

-So what do your little ones need to know to complete the picture?
+So what do your students need to know to complete the picture?

 First, they must understand which is the x-axis and the y-axis.
 The x is the horizontal line on a coordinate system, while the y is the vertical line.

-Secondly, they much know cardinal directions.
+Secondly, they must know cardinal directions.
 In other words, how can you travel north, south, east, and west on a grid system?

 Thirdly, you need to review or teach a set of vocabulary words.
 To complete this challenge they will need to know…

 - Congruent – I always taught this as congruent starts with c and so does the word copy.
 Anything that is congruent has the exact same size and shape.

 - Parallel – lines that will not intersect because they are the exact distance apart

 - Perpendicular – lines that intersect to form right angles

 - Vertical – a line that is north and south